sebics/todos/README.md

     git clone https://github.com/sebics/todos.git

-Configure the VM target4 name and IP in the inventory.txt

-Choose a port for the application in the inventory.txt
+Configure the VM target4 name and IP in the inventory.txt Choose the listening port for the application in the inventory.txt

 Start the ansible playbook: